Rushi2497/Kaggle_Projects/README.md

-# Titanic_Survival_Prediction
+# Kaggle Projects

-A Kaggle ML project on predicting who survived on the Titanic
+A repository consisting of Kaggle ML projects

-Includes data cleaning, feature engineering and extraction, exploratory data analysis and application of ML to make predictions